firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-121:8">The LORD shall preserve thy going out and thy coming in from this time forth, and even for evermore.</p>

-<p id="psa-122:1"><A Song of degrees of David.> I was glad when they said unto me, Let us go into the house of the LORD.</p>
+<p id="psa-122:1">I was glad when they said unto me, Let us go into the house of the LORD.</p>

 <p id="psa-122:2">Our feet shall stand within thy gates, O Jerusalem.</p>